pmurphyjam/MBMCharts/README.md

 FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-If you find any bugs, you can contact:
-Pat Murphy
-pmurphyjam@me.com

-MBMCharts is a simple and easy-to-use charting library for iOS apps.
+MBMCharts is a simple and easy-to-use charting library for iOS apps, and uses ARC memory management.
 It includes path animations for redrawing and animating the charts using a CAShapeLayer.
 All charts have pretty much the same architecture:
 1) CAShapeLayer